lclc68lclc/100-days-of-code/log.md

 **Today's Progress**: Variables with CSS/JS for Javascript 30 (Day 3)

 **Thoughts:** This is a simple little thing that does some really cool things.
 The thing I like most is learning about the little nuances in javscript.
 From my limited understanding, I have been able to pick up on some key tools that I think will help me in the future.

+### Day 17: January 20, 2017
+**Today's Progress**: Algorithms with Free Code Camp

+**Thoughts:** I worked on two algorithms.

+### Day 18: January 21, 2017
+**Today's Progress**: Array Cardio for Javascript 30 (Day 4)

+**Thoughts:** Tutorial that reiterated the things I'd been learning through FreeCodeCamp.
+The reduce(), sort(), etc. methods are extremely helpful for managing arrays and working with data.

+### Day 19: January 22, 2017
+**Today's Progress**: Flex Panels for Javascript 30 (Day 5)

+**Thoughts:** This tutorial showed how to make panels flex open and close.
+When it's closed it shows one word and when you click on the panel, it shows more words.
+The CSS was the real star of this show, and it makes me want to learn about flex.

+### Day 20: January 23, 2017
+**Today's Progress**: Algorithms with Free Code Camp **Thoughts:** I will admit that I got very frustrated going through the algoritms.
+I used the Read-Ask-Search methodology to get through them, but it is really hard (they said it would be).
+I'm also learning that I am beginning to think like a programmer.
+I simply need to write it out in the lengthest way and then condense it into functioning code.

+### Day 21: January 24, 2017
+**Today's Progress**: Type Ahead for Javascript 30 (Day 6)

+**Thoughts:** Type Ahead is a function that takes a JSON file and parses it so that when you begin to type a city or state, the letters highlight while it retrieves a match.
+This functionality is seen throughout the web and it is important to learn.
+Google uses similar functionality with their autocomplete.